Boluwatifeh/Learntocloud-roadmap/month-one-learn-linux-and-bash/week-three/day-6.md

-# Day 6: Learn XYZ
+# Day 6: Learn Linux and Bash (cont'd)

 ## Summary
-Today, I learned the basics of Linux file structure and navigation using commands like `ls`, `cd`, `pwd`, and `man`.
+Today, I moved to Chapter 23 - Compiling programs where I learnt about the `make` command and how to compile C program source codes.

 ## Struggles
-- Remembering the syntax for some less-used commands.
-- Understanding certain permissions.
+- None.

 ## Resources Used
 - [Learn to Cloud Guide](https://learntocloud.guide/)
-- *The Linux Command Line* by William Shotts (Chapters 1-3)
+- *The Linux Command Line* by William Shotts (Chapters 23)

 ## Next Steps
-- Practice file permissions and ownership.
-- Explore more advanced commands like `grep` and `find`.
+- Advance to Part 4 - Writing Shell Scripts